Peachtree Street, North Bridge Enhancements

 Major construction work for the project was completed in November 2017.
-Contractors addressed punch list items in early 2018 and project closeout is underway.
+Punch list and full project closeout occurred in early 2018.

 This rendering depicts the enhancements initially proposed for the bridge, including new barrier-separated sidewalks, landscaping, decorative bridge fencing, lighting, bridge joint work and gateway features.
 Credit: Midtown Alliance